Moreton Island is a tropical haven just off Brisbane and a Tangalooma day trip is a must-do when vacationing in Queensland, Australia.

-There are two main ways to get to Tangalooma for a day trip – the high speed Flyer catamaran and the vehicle ferry.
+There are two main ways to take a Tangalooma day trip – the high-speed Flyer catamaran and the vehicle ferry.
 Both leave from Pinkenba, a less than appealing heavy industrial area between fuel refineries and freight terminals.
 Thankfully this also means it’s only minutes from Brisbane Airport for those flying straight in.

 Boarding is orderly and there should be enough room for all parties.
 Kids will love going out to the front or back in the sun and breeze or you can nap inside or watch the local tv programs on the large screen TVs.